keithzg/paulmillerisoffline/copyleft-next-0.2.1.md

     example, a specified proprietary compiler including its version number).
 Corresponding Source must be machine-readable.

     "Covered Work" means My Work or a Derived Work.

-"Derived Work" means a work of authorship that copies from, modifies,
-    adapts, is based on, is a derivative work of, transforms, translates or contains all or part of My Work.
+    "Derived Work" means a work of authorship that copies from, modifies, adapts, is based on, is a derivative work of, transforms, translates or contains all or part of My Work, such that copyright permission is required.
 Derived Works do not include Mere Aggregation or a mere reproduction of My Work.

-"Licensed Patents" means all patent claims licensable by Me, now or in
-    the future, that are necessarily infringed by making, using, or selling My Work, and excludes claims that would be infringed only as a consequence of further modification of My Work.

-"Mere Aggregation" means an aggregation of a Covered Work with a
-    Separate Work.

-"Object Code" means any form of a work that is not Source Code.

-"My Work" means the particular work of authorship I license to You
-    under this License.

-"Separate Work" means a work that is separate from and independent of a
-    particular Covered Work and is not by its nature an extension or enhancement of the Covered Work, and/or a runtime library, standard library or similar component that is used to generate an Object Code form of a Covered Work.

-"Source Code" means the preferred form of a work for making
-    modifications to it.
+    "Distribute" means to distribute, transfer or make a copy available to someone else, such that copyright permission is required.

+    "Distributor" means Me and anyone else who Distributes a Covered Work.

-"I"/"Me"/"My" refers to the individual or legal entity that places My
-    Work under this License.
+    "I"/"Me"/"My" refers to the individual or legal entity that places My Work under this License.
 "You"/"Your" refers to the individual or legal entity exercising rights in My Work under this License.
 A legal entity includes each entity that controls, is controlled by, or is under